Lost in Blue 3

-Lost in Blue 3 (Original Title: Survival Kids: 小さな島の大きな秘密!?, directly translates to "Survival Kids: The Big Secret of the Small Island!?") is a survival game developed by Matrix Software and published by Konami for the Nintendo DS handheld video game console.
+Lost in Blue 3 (original title: Survival Kids: 小さな島の大きな秘密!?, directly translates to "Survival Kids: The Big Secret of the Small Island!?") is a survival game developed by Matrix Software and published by Konami for the Nintendo DS handheld video game console.
 It is the sequel to Lost in Blue 2.
 It was released on December 20, 2007 in Japan with the North American version released on March 18, 2008.

 Story

 A luxury passenger line is lost at sea.
 Two survivors, a young man and a young woman, are washed ashore on a deserted island.
 The shock of the accident robs the boy of all his memories.

-Believing that they will soon be rescued, they begin their new survival adventure.
-But no help comes.
-And as they explore the island, they encounter one strange incident after another.
+Believing that they will soon be rescued, they begin their new survival adventure, but no help comes.
+As they explore the island, they encounter one strange incident after another.

 Gameplay

-At the beginning of Lost in Blue 3, the player can choose to play as either Sam or Claire.
+At the beginning of Lost in Blue 3, the player can choose to play as either Eric (called "Sam" by Claire) or Claire.
 They each have their advantages and disadvantages.
 Their goal is to survive on the island.
 This is done by finding food, water, shelter and a means for starting a fire.
 The player can unlock two additional characters who can help them with chores such as hunting, gathering water, firewood or making ropes or baskets.
 As they explore the island, they will find items that will make it easier to survive.
 When the character has new team members, they will notice that smaller amounts of food will fill up their hunger meters more quickly.
 They will find new locations to call home, but their furniture will not automatically transfer; they must build new furniture there.
 Also, if the player is Claire or brings her with them, they can unlock mini-games in which they can befriend the chimpanzee and dolphin.
 The ultimate goal is to escape the island.